Fantastic artwork surrounds us.

 Nighthawks (Edward Hopper, 1942)

 Although it might not be known by name, the 1942 work by Edward Hopper is known well by the imagery.
-Nighthawks is the painting that features a diner with four people inside, lighting an otherwise empty and abandoned street.
+Nighthawks is a painting that features a diner with four people inside, lighting an otherwise empty and abandoned street.

 This painting is often parodied and reimagined for pop culture.
 The most famous rendition is Gottfried Helnwein’s 1984 poster, Boulevard of Broken Dreams, which replaces the original patrons with Hollywood’s dearly departed stars of the 1950s – Humphry Bogart, Marylin Monroe, Elvis Presley, and James Dean.